- Owner, medical pet sitter at Bat Country Pet Sitting

 I provided grooming, feeding, and medical care for horses and goats, and was also a breeder of pygmy goats.
 We also kept chickens and ducks, along with the usual cats and dogs.

-Over the years, I’ve kept exotic pets such as: reptiles and amphibians, exotic insects, freshwater fish, songbirds, a precious lutino cockatiel named Lil Bird (RIP), guinea pigs, myriad rats, and more.
+Over the years, I’ve kept exotic pets such as: reptiles and amphibians, exotic insects, freshwater fish, songbirds, a precious lutino cockatiel, guinea pigs, rats, and more.
 I have also worked as Small Mammal and Aquatics Specialist in privately-owned, specialty pet shops.

 Education & Training